husky-team/husky/README.md

 If MPI has been installed in the distributed environment, you may use the following alternatively,

     ./mpiexec.sh <executable> --conf /path/to/your/conf

-In the single-machine environment, use the following,

-    ./<executable> --conf /path/to/your/conf

 Run Husky Unit Test
 --------------------